Tuvia Bielski: Biography

 Bielski grew up in the only Jewish family in Stankiewicze.
 The small village in Eastern Poland (now Western Belarus) is located between the towns of Lida and Navahrudak, both of which housed Jewish ghettos during World War II.

 Tuvia was the son of David and Beila Bielski, who had 12 children: 10 boys and two girls.
 Tuvia was the third eldest.
 His brothers Asael, Alexander ("Zus") and Aron were later to become members of his partisan group.

 In 1927, Bielski was recruited into the Polish Army, where he eventually became a corporal in the 30th Infantry Battalion.
 After completing his military service, Bielski returned home.
 In an effort to add to his family's income, he rented another mill.
 This income was still inadequate, so in 1929, at the age of 23, he married an older woman named Rifka who owned a general store and a large house.
 The couple lived in the nearby small town of Subotniki.

 During the Soviet occupation in 1939, Bielski feared that he would be arrested by the NKVD due to his "bourgeois capitalist" occupation, so he moved to Lida.
 Before Tuvia left Subotniki he urged his wife, Rifka, to join him in the move to Lida.
 She refused.

 In Soviet-controlled Lida, Bielski met and fell in love with another woman named Sonia Warshavsky.
 The love affair became serious.
 In late 1939, Bielski divorced his wife, Rifka and married Sonia, though they were not yet "officially" married due to wartime conditions.
 Sonia was killed while taking shelter with others in a peasant home.
-Not long after, Tuvia married Lila "Lilka" Tiktin, who was only 17 at the time.
+In 1943, Tuvia married Lila "Lilka" Tiktin, who was only 17 at the time.
 They knew each other before the war and stayed married until his death 44 years later.